apache/druid/docs/multi-stage-query/reference.md

   ) (x VARCHAR, y VARCHAR)
 ```

+The JSON function allows columns to be of type `VARIANT` which indicates that the column contains
+some form of complex JSON: a JSON object, a JSON array, or an array of JSON objects or arrays.
+The SQL `VARIANT` type corresponds to the native Druid type `complex<json>`.
+However, the actual
+segment column produced may be of some other type if Druid infers that it can use a simpler type
+instead.
+This is why the column type can "vary" and is thus called `VARIANT`.

 ### Parameters

 Starting with the Druid 26.0 release, you can use query parameters with MSQ queries.
 You may find